Inheritance Dispute & Theft Attorneys in California & Texas

 • You have concerns with the conduct of a trustee or executor

-If you have any questions surrounding the administration of an inheritance, schedule a consultation with us at RMO Lawyers to understand your options.
+If you have any questions surrounding the administration of an inheritance in California or Texas, schedule a consultation with us at RMO Lawyers to understand your options.
 Whether you are a beneficiary or a trustee with concerns about the rightful distribution of assets in a will or trust, we can help.

-Who Can Hire An Inheritance Disputes & Theft Attorney?
+Who Can Hire An Inheritance Disputes & Theft Attorney in California or Texas?

 Inheritance disputes can affect a range of different parties who have an interest in a trust or will and don’t want to navigate the process alone.
 At RMO Lawyers, our inheritance dispute attorneys support all the following clients.